rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-vs-cloud-server-image-backups.md

 -   **Rackspace Cloud Backup** - Rackspace Cloud Backup is a fully integrated, file-based backup solution that helps protect your data on cloud servers.
-For additional information, check out our Cloud Backup Overview](/how-to/rackspace-cloud-backup-overview).
+For additional information, see the Cloud Backup introduction](/how-to/cloud-backup).

 <!-- -->